-How much Stamp Duty (SDLT) will you pay when buying a property
+How much stamp duty will you pay when buying a property?

 To assist people in calculating their SDLT liability, HMRC provides an online calculator.
 Whilst this may be useful for the most basic of transactions, the calculator is far too blunt a tool to be of use for a large proportion of property transactions.